 6. Can Withstand High-Heat Cooking

-MCT oils are particularly good for cooking because they have a high “smoke point,” meaning they don’t oxidize from heat easily and can withstand high temperatures.
-This is crucial, because even certain “good fats” are not well-suited for cooking (like extra virgin olive oil or flaxseed oil, for example) and can become rancid oils somewhat easily.
+MCT oils are particularly good for cooking because they have a high “smoke point,” meaning they don’t oxidize from heat easily.
+This is important, because even certain cooking oils that are “good fats” are not well-suited for high-temperature cooking (like extra virgin olive oil or flaxseed oil, for example) and can become rancid oils somewhat easily.

 Both coconut oil and MCT oil can be used for the most part in baked goods, sautés, stir-fries and grilled foods without oxidizing.